eduncan911/mspec/README.md

 I forked his code and submitted a few bug tweaks at first.
 But along the way, I started to have grand visions of my soul mate [Machine.Specifications](https://github.com/machine/machine.specifications) (which is called MSpec for short) for BDD testing.
 The ease of defining complete stories right down to the scenarios without having to implement them intrigued me in C#.
 It freed me from worrying about implementation details and just focus on the feature I was writing: What did it need to do?
 What context was I given to start with?
 What should it do?

 So while using Pranavraja's Zen framework, I kept asking myself: Could I bring those MSpec practices to Go, using a bare-bones framework?
 Ok, done.
-And since it was so heavily inspired by Aaron's MSpec project, I kept the name going here: `GoMSpec`.
+And since it was so heavily inspired by Aaron's MSpec project, I kept the name going here: `MSpec`.

 While keeping backwards compatibility with his existing Zen framework, I defined several goals for this package: